10 Great Day Trips from Hamilton

 If you’re fascinated by engineering marvels, a visit to Peterborough, Ontario’s Lock 21 (above) is a must.
 Opened in 1904, it’s world’s highest hydraulic lift lock, and one of the most impressive features of the Trent-Severn Waterway, a great spot for paddlers.
 Speaking of which, make your way (by land) to the unique Canadian Canoe Museum, where you’ll learn how to carve your own paddle.
 For the two-hour trip home, stock up on butter tarts from the Kawartha Buttertart Factory.
 Fans of the sweet treat may want to take a detour down Ontario’s butter tart trail.

 Aim for the Finnish line

-If you’re a skier, you might already be familiar with these popular slopes north of Barrie (a one-hour, 40-minute drive from Hamilton).
-What you might not know, however, is that the region offers plenty of summertime fun, including Treetop Trekking, ideal for tree climbers and zipliners, and a 12-hole golf course at Horseshoe Resort.
+If you’re a skier, you might already be familiar with these popular slopes north of Barrie (an hour-and-40-minute drive from Hamilton).
+What you might not know, however, is that the region offers plenty of fairweather fun, including Treetop Trekking, ideal for tree climbers and zipliners, and a 12-hole golf course at Horseshoe Resort.
 Refuel with a tasty homemade burger and a pint at HQ Restaurant and Taphouse, then recharge at the new Vettä Nordic Spa (above) with Finnish-inspired treatments.